petermlakar/ANET2/README.md

 D = ...
 ####

-# Conduct training for one epoch
+# Conduct training for one epoch (one pass through the training dataset)

 for i in range(len(D)):